ParasPuku/mern-user-data-management/ReactDoc.md

 #### What are React Fragments and when would you use them?

-React Fragment lets a component return multiple elements without adding an extra DOM node.
+React Fragment allows to return multiple elements without adding an extra DOM node.

 Without Fragment, we may add an unnecessary wrapper: